 The Coelacanth casts a very large shadow, so if the shadow that appears is small, simply cast another bait to scare off the little one and attract a whopper.

-There's no set pattern to when it rains, so you'll just have to wait for the weather to come in, and prepare yourself to curse like a pirate every time you inadvertently catch a Sea Bass.
+There's no set pattern to when it rains (not one made obvious to the player, anyhow), so you'll just have to wait for the weather to come in, and prepare yourself to curse like a pirate every time you inadvertently catch a Sea Bass.

 How much is a Coelacanth worth?